karolszczesniakk/React-Store/README.md

 To start -> run 'npm install' -> run 'npm start' -> check 'localhost:3000'

 Example e-commerce app.
 User can filter products by categories and then open a page with chosen product details and add it to cart.
 In order to send the order user has to authenticate with google sign in.
-Orders data are saved in Firebase Realtime data base.
+Orders data is saved in Firebase Realtime data base.
 User can view previous orders in Profile page which is accessible after user signs in.

 App fetches products data from https://fakestoreapi.com/.
 Sometimes it might take a moment to load all the data.